github/docs/content/github/managing-security-vulnerabilities/about-coordinated-disclosure-of-security-vulnerabilities.md

 The process for reporting and disclosing vulnerabilities for projects on {% data variables.product.prodname_dotcom_the_website %} is as follows:

- If you are a vulnerability reporter (for example, security researcher) who would like report a vulnerability, first check if there is a security policy for the related repository.
+ If you are a vulnerability reporter (for example, a security researcher) who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository#about-security-policies)."
 If there is one, follow it to understand the process before contacting the security team for that repository.

  If there isn't a security policy in place, the most efficient way to establish a private means of communication with maintainers is to create an issue asking for a preferred security contact.
 Once communication is established, you can suggest the maintainers define a security policy for future use.